10 Essentials for Your Next River Cruise

 8. Collapsable Hangers

-When it’s time to unpack your suitcase on a river cruise, you don’t want to discover that the closet in your stateroom only has a few hangers.
+Here’s something I’ve noticed while traveling: river cruise staterooms often come with just a few hangers.
 To keep your unpacking as efficient as possible (and to make sure you have enough hangers at any hotels you stay at before or after your river cruise), consider bringing your own collapsable hangers.
+It’s a little something extra, but doesn’t take up much space and can make a world of difference in helping you settle in comfortably on a longer river cruise.

 The hangers come in large sets and can be used for everything from shirts and swimsuits to pants and jackets.
 The compact design means they won’t take up a lot of space in your suitcase, and the lightweight design won’t weigh everything down.